sillsdev/khmer-character-specification/specification.md

 #### 5.3.3.
 Robat ( ​៌)

 According to the Khmer-English dictionary, Robat ( ​៌), which literally means ‘subscript រ (្រ)’; however, it looks like the top part of the consonant (រ), is a diacritical mark which indicates  an orthographic ‘r’ in some words borrowed from Sanskrit.
 It is never used in Pali loanwords nor Khmer words.
 It is used in the same way as Repha in Sanskrit, but it is silent in Khmer (i.e. It does not have any audible pronunciation).
-It also silents the final consonant which has no vowel after it, but when a vowel is attached to the consonant, the consonant should be pronounced as normal.
+It also silences the final consonant which has no vowel after it, but when a vowel is attached to the consonant, the consonant should be pronounced as normal.

 Robat is always put on the consonant, but never on a subscript.
 It may be followed by a vowel.
 It never occurs after a consonant cluster.
 No sign or vowel should be put above it.